LiquidSquidQuid/tacitron/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
+3. Create a `.env` file with your Supabase credentials.
+An `.env.example` file is provided as a template.
+You can also run `npm run setup` to generate the file interactively.
-3. Start development server: `npm start`
+4. Start the development server: `npm start`

 ## Tech Stack